-There are many distances at which an archer could place a target when competing or just practicing.
-Depending on the person, the target could be placed as close as five yards away from the archer all the way up to 77 yards away.
-It all depends on the experience of the archer as well as the skill that they have.
+There are many distances at which an archer could place a target when competing or practicing.
+The distance away from the target depends on the experience of the archer and the type of competition.
+Depending on the person, the target could be placed as close as five yards away from the archer or as far as 77 yards away.

 Archery Target Distance

 So how far away are archers from the target?
 These are the target distances for various archery disciplines:

 - Olympic Archery Distance (Recurve): 77 yards (70 meters)

 - Olympic Archery Distance (Compound Bows): 54 yards (50 meters)

 - Outdoor Field Archery Distance (NFAA): 7 to 80 yards (6 to 73 meters)